Akbar: Assassination attempt

-Conquest of Rajputana
+Rajputana

-Having established Mughal rule over northern India, Akbar turned his attention to the conquest of Rajputana.
-No imperial power in India based on the Indo-Gangetic plains could be secure if a rival centre of power existed on its flank in Rajputana.
+Having established Mughal rule over northern India, Akbar turned his attention to the conquest of Rajputana, which was strategically important as it was a rival centre of power that flanked the Indo-Gangetic plains.
 The Mughals had already established domination over parts of northern Rajputana in Mewat, Ajmer, and Nagor.
-Akbar was then determined to drive into the heartlands of the Rajput kings that had rarely previously submitted to the Muslim rulers of the Delhi Sultanate.
+Akbar sought to conquer Rajputana's heartlands, which had rarely previously submitted to the Muslim rulers of the Delhi Sultanate.
 Beginning in 1561, the Mughals actively engaged the Rajputs in warfare and diplomacy.
-Most Rajput states accepted Akbar's suzerainty; the rulers of Mewar and Marwar, Udai Singh, and Chandrasen Rathore, however, remained outside the imperial fold.
-Rana Udai Singh was descended from the Sisodia ruler, Rana Sanga, who had fought Babur at the Battle of Khanwa in 1527.
+Most Rajput states accepted Akbar's suzerainty; however, the rulers of Mewar and Marwar—Udai Singh II and Chandrasen Rathore—remained outside the imperial fold.

+Udai Singh was descended from the Sisodia ruler, Rana Sanga, who had fought Babur at the Battle of Khanwa in 1527.
 As the head of the Sisodia clan, he possessed the highest ritual status of all the Rajput kings and chieftains in India.
-Unless Udai Singh was reduced to submission, the imperial authority of the Mughals would be lessened in Rajput eyes.
-Furthermore, Akbar, at this early period, was still enthusiastically devoted to the cause of Islam and sought to impress the superiority of his faith over the most prestigious warriors in Hinduism.
+The Mughals viewed defeating Udai Singh as essential to asserting their imperial authority among the Rajputs.
+During this period of his reign, Akbar was still devoted to Islam and sought to impress the superiority of his faith over what were regarded by contemporaries as the most prestigious warriors in Hinduism.

-In 1567, Akbar moved to reduce the Chittor Fort in Mewar.
-The fortress-capital of Mewar was of great strategic importance as it lay on the shortest route from Agra to Gujarat and was also considered a key to holding the interior parts of Rajputana.
-Udai Singh retired to the hills of Mewar, leaving two Rajput warriors, Jaimal and Patta, in charge of the defence of his capital.
+In 1567, Akbar attacked the Chittor Fort in Mewar.
+The fortress-capital of Mewar was of strategic importance as it lay on the shortest route from Agra to Gujarat and was also considered a key to holding the interior parts of Rajputana.
+Udai Singh retreated to the hills of Mewar, leaving two Rajput warriors, Jaimal and Patta, in charge of the defence of his capital.
 Chittorgarh fell in February 1568 after a siege of four months.
-The fall of Chittor was proclaimed by Akbar as "the victory of Islam over infidels (non-Muslims)."
-In his Fathnama (dispatches announcing victory) issued on 9 March 1575 conveying his news of victory it is written:
+The fall of Chittor was proclaimed by Akbar as "the victory of Islam over infidels [i.e., non-Muslims]."
+In his Fathnama (dispatches announcing victory) issued on 9 March 1575 conveying his news of victory, Akbar wrote: "With the help of our blood-thirsty sword we have erased the signs of infidelity in their minds and destroyed the temples in those places and all over Hindustan."

-Akbar had the surviving defenders and 30,000 non-combatants massacred and their heads displayed upon towers erected throughout the region, in order to demonstrate his authority.
-The booty that fell into the hands of the Mughals was distributed throughout the empire.
-He remained in Chittorgarh for three days, then returned to Agra, where to commemorate the victory, he set up, at the gates of his fort, statues of Jaimal and Patta mounted on elephants.
-Udai Singh's power and influence was broken.
-He never again ventured out of his mountain refuge in Mewar and Akbar was content to let him be.
+Akbar had the surviving defenders and 30,000 non-combatants massacred and their heads displayed upon towers erected throughout the region to demonstrate his authority.
+Thereafter, Udai Singh never ventured out of his mountain refuge in Mewar.